Loading...

 Add Protein

-Include a source of protein such as a handful of nuts, a boiled egg, or yogurt to help slow down the absorption of carbohydrates.
+Include a source of protein such as a handful of nuts or a small serving of yogurt with your meal.
+Protein can help slow down the absorption of carbohydrates.

 Increase Fiber Intake